Heart Defect PFO

 Occlutech PFO device in position

 The device is now in the correct position and the defect is closed by the device’s two discs.
-After only a few months the occluder will be covered by a thin layer of cells, then covered by the tissue of the heart and over time the defect will be completely overgrown.
-Only an X-ray and ultrasound (ECHO) will show that a procedure has been carried out.
+After a few months, the occluder will be covered by a thin layer of cells, then covered by the tissue of the heart and over time the defect will be completely overgrown.
+Only an X-ray and ultrasound (ECHO) will show that an occluder is implanted.

-Movie showing in a general way the mechanism of a PFO related cryptogenic stroke
+Animation showing the mechanism of a PFO related cryptogenic stroke in a general way.

 Language versions

-Movie showing in a general way how an Occlutech PFO Occluder is implanted
+Animation showing how an Occlutech PFO Occluder is implanted in a general way.

 Language versions

-The Occlutech device used to close a PFO defect is called the Occlutech Figulla Flex II PFO.
+The Occlutech device used to close a PFO defect is called the Occlutech PFO Occluder.
 The device is made of braided Nitinol threads.
 Nitinol is a very elastic alloy with wide-ranging memory skills.
-Nitinol alloys exhibit two unique properties: The shape memory effect and the superelasticity effect, both guarantee that it goes back into its “programmed” shape after being deformed, a Nitinol device can be folded to be guided to its intended place of implantation.
-This helps stop the blood going through the meshwork of the device*.
+The superelasticity effect helps the device to go back into its “programmed” shape after being deformed, a Nitinol device can be folded to be guided to its intended place of implantation.
 The device will be pushed through the delivery catheter across the defect, then both discs will fix the device at the septum wall and the device will then be released when placed in the correct position to close the defect.
+This helps stop the blood going through the meshwork of the device.1